bchadfield/csw-website/_posts/2014-06-17-tips-for-hiring-a-freelance-writer.markdown

 An undead blog looks alive from a distance, but because of circumstances
 \'out of your control\', your blog is actually dead.
 Once upon a time your blog was loved.
-You brought into this world after all.
+You brought it into this world after all.
 Every now and then you hear of its cries for attention and feed it fresh posts, but you know, deep down, that\'s not enough.